galetaire/spahousing/pages/posts/stock.md

 The evolution of the housing stock is a key factor in the supply balance.
 A couple of observations from the previous charts:

 - **Observation A**: the number of houses built per year dropped drastically in 2009.
-- **Observation B**: the number of houses per 1000 inhabitants increased from 1971 to 2000.
+- **Observation B**: the houses per 1000 inhabitants increased from 1971 to 2000.
-- **Observation C**: most of the existing houses in Spain today were built between 1961 and 1980.
+- **Observation C**: most of the current Spain houses were built between 1961 and 1980.
-- **Observation D**: the housing stock has experienced a couple of deficit years since 2017.
+- **Observation D**: the stock has experienced a couple of deficit years since 2017.
-- **Observation E**: the cement consumption and the real housing price correlate positively.
+- **Observation E**: the cement consumption and the real price correlate positively.

 # Data sources